ArnesSI/netbox-inventory/README.md

   pages and their defined NetBox objects, restricted to the location for which the flow is running.

+#### Required Permissions

+To run an audit flow, users need the `run` permission on the specific audit flow object.
+View permissions are also required for the object from which the audit flow is initiated (e.g. the `Site` or `Location`).

+Audited objects within the audit flow can be viewed without additional permissions.
+However, permissions are required to add, edit, or delete audited objects.

 ## Compatibility

 This plugin requires netbox version 4.1 to work.
 Older versions of the plugin